TheThirdOne/random-sorting/README.md

 system is not accurate enough to see when `d > ~5`; so we can only see a slight change is distribution at the first and last elements.

+*_Needs to be reworked, too dismissive:_*
-Showing how that edge conditions works will be left as an exercise for the reader as the math is relatively simple, but too time consuming to detail here. _Not happy with this_
+Showing how that edge conditions works will be left as an exercise for the reader as the math is relatively simple, but too time consuming to detail here.

 ### [Selection Sort](https://en.wikipedia.org/wiki/Selection_sort)